 Although many cultures like to claim the origin of homemade stuffed peppers, they have quickly become an All-American year-round classic dish enjoyed by all.

 Our version takes on a more whole grain approach using brown rice and ground turkey with vegetables and herbs.
-Although these peppers are versatile enough to take on any style you choose, whether you want to mix them with a Mexican Chicken and Rice recipe, or a vegetarian Indian Curry, or a filled with an Authentic Spanish Paella Recipe.
+Although these peppers are versatile enough to take on any style you choose, whether you want to mix them with a Mexican Chicken and Rice recipe, or a vegetarian Indian Curry, an Authentic Spanish Paella Recipe.